Suicide - The Murder of Oneself

 Bookmark this Page - and SHARE IT with Others!

 Those who commit suicide do so because they firmly believe in the finiteness of life and in the finality of death.
 They prefer termination to continuation.
+Suicide may be an obsessive-compulsive ritual aimed at forestalling much-dreaded change.
+Indeed, suicide rates are highest among people whose lives are adrenaline-filled roller-coasters: physicians and Bipolar patients, for example.
 Yet, all the others, the observers of this phenomenon, are horrified by this preference.
 They abhor it.
-This has to do with out understanding of the meaning of life.
+This has to do with our understanding of the meaning of life.

 Sidgwick raised the second requirement and with certain modifications by other philosophers, it reads: to begin to appreciate values and meanings, a consciousness (intelligence) must exist.
 True, the value or meaning must reside in or pertain to a thing outside the consciousness / intelligence.
 But, even then, only conscious, intelligent people will be able to appreciate it.